iberianpig/fusuma/README.md

 Following features are provided as plugins.

- * Experimental features
+ * Adding new gestures or combinations
  * Features for specific Linux distributions
- * Adding new gestures or combinations
  * Setting different gestures per applications

 ### Installation of fusuma plugins